pixelsnob/lapr/docs/project-timeline.md

 Decide how the pages will be organized, where the menus will be, roughly what pages are where.
 Figure out what pages will need to be editable by you, etc.

+#### Home Page

+How will the homepage be organized?
+Will there be a slide show/montage?

 #### Search Interface

 Decide how the products will be searched for on the site, taking into account any past/current user input, as well as your own knowledge of what people are searching for, and how to make it as easy as possible to do it.